scriptype/salinger/README.md

  - Scripts are run inside promise wrappers, so it's trivial to implement chaining mechanisms between the them.
  - No magic, instant grasp of the full system, almost non-existent learning curve.
  - In a script, `node_module`s are directly callable with their names, as in package.json.
- - Concrete library.
+ - A concrete library.
 No moving parts other than a home directory config.

 ## Install